If you clicked through to a post with the heading 'Knitting for Beginners', you either want to:

 - The basic knit stitch

 The links is this post is affiliate links and I will be compensated if someone makes a purchase as a result thereof.
-It is a means to recover the cost to maintain this site.
+It is a means to recover the cost of maintaining this site.

 Who is Knitting for Beginners for?